dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 - Maintain high quality code and data in production
 - Gain visibility into the health of deployment jobs, models, and tests

-Learn more about the features you can use in dbt Cloud to help your team ship timely, quality production data easier.
+Learn more about the features you can use in dbt Cloud to help your team ship timely, quality production data more easily.

 <div className="grid--2-col">